- Persons with disabilities can work in mainstream work environments, with job support and accommodations where

 These programmes are complimentary for Singapore Citizens and Permanent Residents only.
 Disabilities supported by SG Enable for adult services are: physical disabilities, sensory disabilities (e.g. visual impairment, deaf/hard-of-hearing), intellectual disabilities and autism.

 Preparing for work - Adults with acquired disabilities

-may prevent them from going back to their old jobs.
-Returning to work means a long process of letting go of the past,
+may prevent them from returning to their jobs.
+Returning to work is a long process of letting go of the past,

 Preparing for work – Clients in Sheltered Workshops

 - Reach out to your social service agency (SSA) directly for information on transitioning from sheltered workshops to open employment.

 - Explore suitable training pathways in the sheltered workshops to improve employability and readiness for open employment.

 Sheltered workshops provide job training and self-enrichment programmes to support adults with disabilities who may not yet be ready to work in an open employment setting.
 However, some sheltered workshop clients may be work-capable after undergoing customised and structured training.

 SG Enable runs the Sheltered Workshop-to-Work programme to support such clients and help them transition to employment.